Forget replacing cabinets. We show you how painting over gloss kitchen units creates a fast, stunning refresh

 What type of roller should I use?

 The pile on rollers typically comes in a variety of lengths – short, medium and long and it is made from polyester.
-If you are looking for a relatively smooth texture the short pile is the best option.
+If you are looking for a relatively smooth texture, the short-pile option is best.
 A medium pile adds a little more texture to a paint job.

 But, for the smoothest finish, invest in a set of foam rollers.
-Use one for the primer and a different one for the top coat.
+Use one for the primer and another for the top coat.
 But to start, Michael Rolland, managing director at The Paint Shed recommends a brush.
 “When painting gloss kitchen cabinets, start with a high-quality brush, we recommend a high-quality brand such as Arroworthy.”
+Try this Arroworthy Classic Paint Brush Set from Amazon.

 Michael Rolland is a painting expert and Managing Director of The Paint Shed.
 Michael has years of experience within the painting industry, using this expertise to influence his own DIY projects using the best possible tools and materials.